University-wide Ceremony Instructions

 University Honors (Bronze Tablet) recipients Assemble as a group and process onto the field before the doctoral candidates.
 They sit together and are presented as a group to the president.
 They should also stand when candidates from their college are presented to the president.
 Bronze Tablet honorees are distinguished by orange and blue braided cords, which are worn from the left shoulder and are provided courtesy of the Office of the Chancellor.

-Seating and Conferring of Master’s Degrees, J.D., D.V.M., and Advanced Certificates
+Seating and Conferring of Master’s Degrees and Advanced Certificates

-All Master’s degree, J.D., D.V.M., and Advanced Certificate candidates sit as a group in their designated area inside the stadium.
+All Master’s degree and Advanced Certificate candidates sit as a group in their designated area inside the stadium.
 Master's degree recipients and candidates should wear their hoods into Memorial Stadium.
 Candidates rise as a group and are presented by the dean of the Graduate College to the president, who will confer the degrees.

-All Doctoral degree recipients assemble as a group in ARC Gym 4 and line up in the order assigned by Graduate College staff.
-Doctoral candidates proceed into the stadium following the platform party and are seated on the field of Memorial Stadium.
+All Doctoral degree recipients assemble as a group in ARC Gym 4 and line up as directed by Graduate College staff.
+Doctoral candidates process into the stadium following the platform party and are seated on the field of Memorial Stadium.
 The dean of the Graduate College asks the Doctoral candidates to rise and presents the candidates to the president, who confers the degrees.
-Doctoral candidates then proceed across the stage to be presented individually to the chancellor and president; candidates must arrive on the stage in the proper order.